Digital Systems Technology

-In addition to courses in electronics fundamentals, the Computer Systems Technology certificate encompasses advanced coursework in computer systems circuitry, including microcontrollers and microprocessors.
+In addition to courses in electronics fundamentals, the Digital Systems Technology certificate encompasses advanced coursework in computer and digital systems circuitry, including microcontrollers and microprocessors.
 This advanced certificate is one of three available for students who do not complete all second-year systems courses at once, or who complete them one at a time.
-Two other certificate programs are also available: a one-year certificate in Electronics Technology, and a two-year certificate having the same title as the A.S. degree.
-A.S. degree recipients are automatically eligible to receive, without further examination, a 3rd class Technician License from the National Association of Radio and Telecommunications Engineers (N.A.R.T.E.), while students completing certificate programs are automatically eligible for the N.A.R.T.E.
-4th Class Technician license.
+A.S. degree recipients are automatically eligible to receive, without further examination, a 3rd Class Technician License from the National Association of Radio and Telecommunications Engineers (N.A.R.T.E.), while students completing certificate programs are automatically eligible for the N.A.R.T.E.
+4th Class Technician License.

 |ELEC 11||Technical Applications in Microcomputers||3|

 |ELEC 51||Semiconductor Devices and Circuits||4|

 |ELEC 61||Electronic Assembly and Fabrication||3|

 |TECH 60||Customer Relations for the Technician||2|